damdafayton/ruby-school-library/README.md

 cd ruby-school-library
 ```

-Remove the empty line at the beginning of `main.rb`.
+Remove the empty line at the beginning of `main.rb` file.

 Open bash or wsl ubuntu and type
 `./main.rb`